-Skipping Stones, FSM’s summer camping trips for our middle schoolers, turns ten years old this year!
-Each summer since 2006, groups of FSM students have gone camping in one of Minnesota’s state parks for five days and four nights.
+Skipping Stones, FSMN’s summer camping trips for our middle schoolers, turns ten years old this year!
+Each summer since 2006, groups of FSMN students have gone camping in one of Minnesota’s state parks for five days and four nights.
 Trips include outdoor adventures such as inner-tubing down the Root River through Lanesboro, exploring caves in southeastern Minnesota, hiking to the top of Barn Bluff in Red Wing, cycling through the pine forests surrounding the headwaters of the Mississippi River, or rock-climbing at Shovel Point on the north shore of Lake Superior.
 Campers hike, swim, explore, and play night-games like “kick the can” and “ghost in the graveyard” and generally have a blast!

 There is also campsite down-time for students to hang out in camp telling stories, eat delicious camp food, sit around the campfire, or play board games.
 Even though these kids go to school together, spending a week together camping and adventuring allows them to get to know each other in new ways and strengthen friendships.